 Chemistry at Play

-First sold in 1791 to a scientifically literate audience, chemistry sets have since occupied many niches—from colorful children’s toys to essential educational tools.
-Now making a comeback after years of public neglect, modern chemistry sets are ready to deal with the issues of the 21st century.
+First sold in 1791 to a scientifically literate audience, chemistry sets have since occupied many niches—and now they are making a comeback.

 In 2003, in The Chemcraft Story, author John Tyler claimed that today's chemists rated a battered and stained modern chemistry-set manual from their childhood more highly than one of the foundation stones of chemistry—Robert Boyle’s 17th-century Skeptical Chymist.
 How did a toy manual come to displace one of chemical history’s most important books in the minds of chemists?

 Chemistry sets were never just toys.
 Over the years they have been tied to the status of science.
 Parents saw in them building blocks for a chemistry career, while post–World War II educators found a valuable cold war tool.
 Later, regulators worried about safety as society took note of the dangers posed by science.
 Chemistry sets showcased the high value attached to science and suffered when science fell from grace.
 Today science is once again in the public eye, and chemistry sets are back.

 One of the first chemistry sets, or portable chemical chests, is mentioned in Johann Friedrich Göttling’s 1791 text, Description of a Portable Chest of Chemistry or a Complete Collection of Chemical Tests.
 Originally printed in German, the chests were for use by “Chemists, Physicians, Mineralogists, Metallurgists, Scientific Artists, Manufacturers, Farmers, and the Cultivators of Natural Philosophy.”
 The contents included glassware, reagents, and a blowpipe.
 The tests or experiments are basic and provided a firm foundation for those studying the science.